AbdurRahman11072/Assinment-12/README.md

 # E-commerce Website for TechProduct

 ### About This Website
-This websit is build for coustomar who want to sell their product by can't sutable place to sell.
-This website help them to sell there product and get user review so that they can improve product qulity in the future.
+This website is built for customers who want to sell their product but can't find a suitable place to sell it.
+This website helps them sell their product and get user reviews so that they can improve product quality in the future.

-# Technology that have been used in this project
+# Technology that has been used in this project
 - Html
 - Tailwind
 - React
 - Node js
-- Mongodb
+- MongoDB
 - Express js
 - And some other React library